The report is published by Harvard Kennedy School and focuses on the impact of Brexit on small and medium-sized (SME) British businesses.

 - Most businesses ultimately want a ‘closer relationship’ with the EU than the current plans proposed by the UK government.

 - The majority of businesses prefer to remain in the EU with the next preferred option being one where the UK remains part of both the customs union and single market – dubbed the ‘Norway-plus model’.

 - In preference to No Deal, firms would prefer a ‘Canada-plus model’ where there would not be any single market rules to follow.

 Our expert lawyers top 7 Brexit Proofing tips

-4. Contact the specific government agencies for your industry (e.g. Department for For Environment, Food, Rural Affairs and Agriculture) to get up to date relevant advice for your business.
-You should also speak to the equivalent in the other countries you operate in
+4. Contact the specific government agencies for your industry (e.g. Department For Environment, Food, Rural Affairs and Agriculture) to get up to date relevant advice for your business.
+You should also speak to the equivalent in the other countries you operate in.

 5. Customs systems – ensure your employees are familiar with the terminology required for more complicated customs systems.
 For smaller companies, you may want to consider outsourcing to a specialist third-party to ensure your compliance with any new regulations.